 Loading docks for 43 trucks were provided with cartways extending to new freight elevators and conveyor systems in the basements of surrounding office buildings (Republic National Bank Building, Medical Arts Building and Fidelity Union Life Building & Tower); freight was transfered via electric carts.
 With this system, it was estimated that up to 350 trucks daily could be removed from city streets.
 As new buildings were developed, additional cartways could be constructed and the city would recoup construction costs with usage fees.

 Above the Bullington Truck Terminal was constructed a layer of pedestrian walkways providing access to Republic National Bank Building, Thanks-Giving Square and the Bullington pedestrian mall.
 Extra care was made by architects to design the pedestrianways to include ample natural light, wide corridors and attractive features.
-14,000 square feet of shop and office space were included on this level in hopes of generating revenue for the city (although park planners were afraid retail shops would commercialize the theme of the park).
+14,000 square feet of shop and office space were included on this level in hopes of generating revenue for the city (although park planners were afraid retail shops would commercialize the theme of the garden).
 The pedestrian segment became one node in a planned system connecting employees with parking, shops and attractions (along with an unbuilt subway transit system under Elm Street).

 Thanks-Giving Square features several elements that reflect the theme of gratitude and thanksgiving through architecture and symbolism.
-The Chapel of Thanks-Giving rises above the sunken park as the focal element on the eastern side of the park.
+The Chapel of Thanks-Giving rises above the sunken garden as the focal element on the eastern side of the Square.
 The white “spiral of life” constructed of white marble aggregate suggests the “upreach of the human spirit.”
 Visitors approach it from a long bridge over the main fountain and are greeted by artist John Hutton’s etched dove above the doorway.
 The inside of the chapel is a simple with a 1-ton Carrara marble alter.
 The real beauty is seen above where the “Glory Window” (one of the largest horizontally mounted windows in the world) spirals toward the top of the ceiling.

 Below the chapel is the Hall of Thanks-Giving, a columned room which hosts special events and displays the history of Thanksgiving in America.
 Gentle fountains create an interesting environment.

-The various walkways from the entrances located at each corner lead to a Center Court in the middle of the park.
+The various walkways from the entrances located at each corner lead to a Center Court in the middle of the garden.
 A 4-foot wall blocks traffic noise and sight of automobiles, while many water features mask the noise of the surrounding city.
 A side grove of trees with a large waterfall (the Wall of Presidents) and an elevated overlook branch off the main walkway to provide additional areas of reflection.

 Reviews of Thanks-Giving Square’s design were mixed from the start.
 Some early visitors commented on the lack of green space for a park that was supposed to be a green island.
 Others viewed it as a place designed with architects — rather than people — in mind.
-The urban design of the space has come under debate in recent years as the park adapts to a changing neighborhood.
+The urban design of the space has come under debate in recent years as the Square adapts to a changing neighborhood.

-When the park opened, it was centered in the midst of towering office buildings; the park’s popularity later encouraged the construction of Energy Plaza and Thanksgiving Tower on either side.
+When the park opened, it was centered in the midst of towering office buildings; the garden’s popularity later encouraged the construction of Energy Plaza and Thanksgiving Tower on either side.
 As the only green space in downtown, the Thanks-Giving Square became popular with the daytime lunch and office crowd seeking an urban oasis.
-As economic reasons forced many of the older buildings downtown into vacancy, visitor patterns shifted although the park remained an important gathering point for many activities in the area.
+As economic reasons forced many of the older buildings downtown into vacancy, visitor patterns shifted although the Square remained an important gathering point for many activities in the area.

 At age 35, Thanks-Giving Square has begun to show its age, and deferred maintenance has rendered its pedestrian lights inoperable and fountains unpredictable.
 Many of the systems, graphics and infrastructure haven’t been updated since the 1970s.
 While maintenance costs are understandably high for a non-profit, the perceived neglect leaves visitors with a bad impression of the downtown area.

-Facing these challenges, the Thanks-Giving Foundation is planning to upgrade the park for the 21st Century and the Foundation’s upcoming 50th anniversary.
+Facing these challenges, the Thanks-Giving Foundation is planning to upgrade the Square for the 21st Century and the Foundation’s upcoming 50th anniversary.
 Small projects have already begun to engage the surrounding community: Thanks-Giving Square is regularly visited by food trucks during special lunchtime events, inviting downtown office workers to eat at moveable tables now placed in the Center Court.
-The park is also now open at all hours of the day for downtown residents.
+The garden is also now open at all hours of the day for downtown residents.

-More comprehensive plans may include addressing street level access and security issues within the park.
-While the pedestrian network will continue to exist beneath privately-owned buildings, walls surrounding the park make it difficult for those wanting to visit from the street.
+More comprehensive plans may include addressing street level access and security issues within the Square.
+While the pedestrian network will continue to exist beneath privately-owned buildings, walls surrounding the garden make it difficult for those wanting to visit from the street.
 Creating additional passageways and increased interpretive signage would add visibility to new activity taking place.
 Challenges will include updating the usability of the space while remaining true to the Foundation’s mission (recent renovations of Fort Worth’s Johnson-designed Water Gardens modernized that park while preserving the architectural character).

-The non-profit Thanks-Giving Foundation has hosted many area events in the park over the years, truly making it a center of thanksgiving for the region and country.
+The non-profit Thanks-Giving Foundation has hosted many area events in the Square over the years, truly making it a center of thanksgiving for the region and country.
 Since 1973 a series of seminars have brought together academic minds to discuss various aspects of gratitude.
 These seminars have included visits from notable speakers — including the Dalai Lama — and partnerships between universities and knowledge centers around the world.

 The chapel is regularly used by individuals for prayer and those seeking personal reflection.
-The park has been a place for interfaith services, song festivals, celebrations, and community events open to all religions.
+The Square has been a place for interfaith services, song festivals, celebrations, and community events open to all religions.
 An example of one such event, on May 3, 21012 Thanks-Giving Square will host Prayer in the Square, a day-long celebration of religious freedom and the power of prayer.

 Thanks-Giving Square remains a unique place in the urban landscape of Dallas with a very interesting history.
 As this landmark adapts to a changing downtown, many are hopeful it will continue to be a vital gathering space while also becoming a prized community and neighborhood space.